 But COVID is not a natural-born virus.
 Viruses do not have such darkness attached to them.
 Viruses follow certain rules and their behaviour can be predicted, and we know how to stop them from spreading.
-Covid did not behave normal with us.
-It didn’t follow any rules but made up its own set of directions.
+Covid did not behave normally with us.
+It didn’t follow any rules, but made up its own set of directions.

 That is why I believe it is a man-made illness.
 As for the emotional and spiritual elements of Covid, I am not as certain about where they enter the picture.
 Perhaps because of the fear and hopelessness associated with Covid which would give fear and doom footholds unto which to grab.
 I simply don’t know the origins of the spiritual connection of Covid.
 I only know the impact of it.

-I had the best care available both at home and at the COVID Medical Assessment Centre.
+I had the best care available, both at home and at the COVID Medical Assessment Centre.
 Physically, I could not have asked for anything more.
 Excellence describes my physical treatment.
-Spiritually, I also received excellent treatment by equally skilled and dedicated people.
+Spiritually, I also received excellent treatment from equally skilled and dedicated people.